 An additional analysis was conducted to examine the effect of diabetes control on expenditures and utilization.
 For the measurement year, Blueprint-attributed members with HbA1c in control (<9%) were identified.
-This group was compared to members with HbA1c in poor control ( $\geq$ 9%).
+This group was compared to members with HbA1c in poor control (≥9%).
 Adjusting for differences in age, gender, and health status between the two groups, rates of expenditures per person (and associated 95% confidence intervals) were calculated for both groups.
 Also, the mean adjusted rates of inpatient hospitalizations, inpatient days, and outpatient ED visits were calculated for the measurement year and presented side by side with 95 percent confidence intervals to see if the two groups had different patterns of use and cost.
-Results of this analysis are presented in the Blueprint Profiles in Table 2, showing that, after adjustment for age, gender and other risk factors, members with HbA1c in control had lower cost and utilization than those whose HbA1c measurement was in poor control.